| | AIKANAKA-KAHA‘I CYCLEThe Ulu genealogy used by the chiefs of Maui and

 armpits, claims his wife, and performs the proper ceremonies for his

-(b) Tawhaki's descendant, Rata's son
+little daughter. (b) Tawhaki's descendant, Rata's son

 Tu-whaka-raro, has been killed by the Poporo-kewa people and his wife